curlsloth/NYU-HPC-4-newbies/README.md

 ## 0. Preface ##
 This is a tutorial for computer muggles who wants to use NYU's HPC, **"Greene"**, for their research, which is also a note for myself and my future students.

-Eventhough we all know that HPC can speed up our research, I found that most of people don't want to use it.
-I guess it is because they worry that they will spend more time on learning HPC then waiting the computation completed on their laptops.
-This tutorial is designed to mitigate this issue.
-It will help you set up a reliable and replicable HPC environment within an afternoon, even if you know nothing about computer science.
+Eventhough we all know that HPC can speed up our research, I found that most of people don't want to use it, because they worry that they will spend more time on learning HPC then waiting the computation completed on their laptops.
+This tutorial is designed to give you quick start.
+It will help you set up a reliable and replicable HPC environment within one afternoon, even if you are not a computer geek.

-This tutorial is a short summary of [NYU HPC's official website](https://sites.google.com/nyu.edu/nyu-hpc/), integrating my own tips.
+This tutorial is a short summary of [NYU HPC's official website](https://sites.google.com/nyu.edu/nyu-hpc/), integrating with my own tips.
 If you are a computer wizard or witch, this might be too easy for you.
-If you are interested in knowing all the functions and details, this is not for you.
+If you are interested in knowing all the commands and details, this is not for you.
 Some functions and approaches may be outdated when you read it, so make sure that you check out the NYU HPC's official website if you encounter any issues.
 Also, as different HPC system may have different OS, this tutorial may not be applied to other HPCs.
 Despite my approaches may not be the most efficient or correct way to do things, hope this tutorial can give you a good start of using HPC and boost your productivity!

-### Prerequested knowledge ###
-- Basic command line commands (such as `cd`, `ls`, `pwd`, `mv`, `rm`, `cat`).
+You will need to know some basic command line commands (such as `cd`, `ls`, `pwd`, `mv`, `rm`, `cat`) to understand this tutorial.
 This is a neccesity as this will be the primary way you interact with HPC.
 But you can quickly learn them starting from [here](https://www.codecademy.com/article/command-line-commands).
-- Git/GitHub (not a neccesity but will be very helpful)
-- Conda (not a neccesity but will be very helpful)
+You don't have to be familiar with `Conda`, `Git/GitHub`, or `Python`, but if will be helpful if you have some experiences with it.
+This tutorial is written for Mac, and some commands may be slightly different if you are using a PC.

+Before starting, you have to request a NYU HPC account.
+See instructions [here](https://www.nyu.edu/life/information-technology/research-computing-services/high-performance-computing/high-performance-computing-nyu-it/hpc-accounts-and-eligibility.html).

 ## 1. What is HPC?
 Should I use it? ##

-HPC is a system that you can request the computational resources (CPUs, GPUs, RAM, nodes) for each computational job, and you can request many sets in parallel.
+HPC is a system that you can request the computational resources (CPUs, GPUs, RAM, nodes) for each computational job, and you can request many jobs in parallel.

 ### If your laptop is your kitchen at home, HPC is a restaurant. ####

-While you can cook all kinds of cusines (scripts) in your kitchen at home (laptop), but you only have access to a few stoves (CPUs), you can only cook a small portion (RAM) at a time.
-You don't have access to some specialized equipment (GPU), nor you can cook too many cusines in parallel.
-HPC is a restaurant which can cook all kinds of cusines.
+While you can cook all kinds of cusines (scripts) in your kitchen at home (laptop), but you only have access to a few stoves (CPUs), and you can only cook a small portion (RAM) at a time.
+You don't have access to some specialized equipments (GPU), nor you can cook too many cusines in parallel.
+HPC is a restaurant with many cooks and equipments which can cook all kinds of cusines.
 You can assemble multiple cooks (compute nodes) and reserve multiple stoves (CPUs) and specialized equipments (GPUs) to cook multiple dishes at the same time.
-The benefit of cooking in your kitchen is that you will be the only user.
-A restaurant can be too busy to host you if cooks are too busy to cook for other customers.
+However, a downside of a restaurant is that it can be too busy to serve you if the cooks are already busy with serving other customers.

 ### You probably want to use HPC if ###
-- insufficient CPUs or RAM in your local machine,
+- you need more CPUs or RAM to do your job,
-- you need to run a time-consuming loop, but which can actually be paralleled,
+- you need to run a time-consuming loop which can be executed independently in parallel,
 - you need to get access to a GPU.

 ### The HPC cannot help with ###